glu99331/glu99331.github.io/index.md

 ---
 layout: home
 title: Gordon Lu
 summary: <p>My name is Gordon Lu.
 I recently graduated from the University of Pittsburgh.
 I currently work at Capital One as a SWE using ML and AI on a daily basis.
 I am a Computer Science, Economics, Mathematics, and Statistics Major.
 I have a passion to learn and aim for the top, I drive to pass down this philosophy to students at Pitt through my duties as an Undergraduate Teaching Assistant.
+I am currently applying to graduate schools.
+I am planning on pursuing research in ML/AI, Data Science, Algorithms, Theory, Quantum Computing, Cryptography, and Computational Game Theory.
  You can see how students have rated me in the past <a href = "https://www.ratemyprofessors.com/ShowRatings.jsp?tid=2588578">here</a>.
  <br><br>
  </p>